telerik/winforms-docs/chat/chat-items/overlays.md

 ## ChatListOverlay

-**ChatListOverlay** offers to the user the opportunity to select an item from a predefined list of choices.
+**ChatListOverlay** offers to the user the ability to select an item from a predefined list of choices.

 >caption Figure 3: ChatListOverlay